openarsenalspecs/Real-Estate/OpenProperty.md

 - All contributions must comply with the **AGPL-3.0+** terms.
 - Under **Section 7** of the license, all redistributions, forks, and derivative works must preserve attribution to:
   **Roxanne Ardary** and **[roxanneardary.com](https://www.roxanneardary.com/)**.
-- OpenProperty specificiations are free to use with attribution.
+- OpenProperty specifications are free to use with attribution.
 A Specification Branding License can be negotiated upon request.
 - The project's **notice.md** file tracks attribution requirements and contributor acknowledgments.
   Any update that adds new contributors or modifies attribution should also update `notice.md`.
 - When submitting a pull request, ensure that any new files maintain the attribution headers where applicable.